ShadowEngineTeam/lime/README.md

 License
 =======

 This Lime fork is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.

 Installation